authormedia/mybooktable/readme.txt

 == Changelog ==

+= 1.2.4 =
+* Fixed a typo with the iBooks button that was causing the image to not display on some setups

 = 1.2.3 =
 * Fixed small formatting bug related to archive headers
 * Added internationalization support for some strings